 Hypomyelination and dysmyelination are disorders of myelin development characterized by axons with thin myelin sheaths, or by axons that are nonmyelinated or have abnormal myelin.
-There are 2 possible pathologic classifications: 1) thinly myelinated axons with predominantly normal myelin and occasional nonmyelinated axons, or 2) thinly myelinated axons with predominantly abnormal myelin and mainly nonmyelinated axons.
+There are two possible pathologic classifications: 1) thinly myelinated axons with predominantly normal myelin and occasional nonmyelinated axons, or 2) thinly myelinated axons with predominantly abnormal myelin and mainly nonmyelinated axons.
 These categories have been called hypomyelinating and dysmyelinating disease, respectively, and are characteristic of the congenital myelin disorders seen in young animals.
-These pathologic changes should not be confused with demyelination in which there is a breakdown and loss of previously normal myelin.
+These pathologic changes should not be confused with demyelination, in which there is a breakdown and loss of previously normal myelin.
 In general, these types of demyelinating diseases do not present clinically as congenital problems.

 Etiology and Epidemiology

 Demyelinating disorders have been reported worldwide in people, mice, pigs (British saddleback, Landrace), cattle (Hereford, Holstein-Friesian, Jersey, Murray grey, Shorthorn), hamsters, rats, sheep, Siamese kittens, and a number of dog breeds, including Chow Chow, Springer Spaniel, Dalmatian, Samoyed, Golden Retriever, Lurcher, Bernese Mountain Dog, Weimaraner, Australian Silky Terrier, and mixed breeds.
 This problem has also been documented in a litter of Vizslas and Catahoula Cur dogs.